feonit/olap-cube-js/README.md

 ## Todo
 In future versions:

+API
 - Add a new interface for roll-up, drill-down, dice, slice methods
-- Add a new interface for adding, removing facts
+- Add a new interface for dinamic hierarchy, dimension tables
-- Add validation for all public methods
 - Fix using forgotten otherProps (additional attributes of the members)
-- Fix test cover
-- Remove responsibility for "id" prop at facts
-- Update code with JsDoc
-- Update readme file (rename Set to Space?)
 - Add method delete empty cells(+ to example)
-- Add amd/umd/common/ES6 builds
 - Add exclude set param
-- Security protection for the "id" and "<dimension>_id" property in members
 - Add options for "id" or genericId method
 - Add support for single keyProp in schema
 - Update method addMember without rollup options (then more than one member will be added)

+Code quality
+- Update code with JsDoc
+- Add amd/umd/common/ES6 builds
+- Security protection for the "id" and "<dimension>_id" property in members
+- Add empty cells
+- Add validation for all public methods
+- Remove responsibility for "id" prop at facts

+Perhaps
 - Add unbalanced, ragged hierarchies, multiple hierarchies (each cube dimension can contains more then one hierarchies, dimension with both fiscal and calendar years is one classic example)
-- Add Speed tests
 - Add calculated members
-- Add empty cells
 - Add MDX query language
+- Add Speed tests

+Deploy
+- Fix test cover

+Docs
+- Update readme file (rename Set to Space?)